mmatteo-hub/EXPROBLAB_Assignment2/README.md

 The marker detection is performed using the [OpenCV](https://docs.opencv.org/4.x/d5/dae/tutorial_aruco_detection.html) library for the ArUco markers. <br>
 The node, [detect_markers.cpp](/src/detect_marker.cpp), is composed of a class responsible of detecting the markers.
 It uses the RGB-D camera the robot is provided with.
 The node prints on the terminal the ID detected and it is not ended till the end of the entire program.

+### ArUco marker
+In computer vision, an ArUco marker is a square barcode that is used to identify things specifically.
+Each marker has a different pattern made up of a series of black and white squares placed in a square grid.
+Robotics, augmented reality, and other applications use arco markers to swiftly and precisely identify objects.

 ## <img src="https://user-images.githubusercontent.com/62358773/211190209-1f59a5e2-8aa0-4224-80ae-04e567b378a8.png" width="5%" height="5%"> Mapping
 For the mapping solution I used the Gmapping algorithm which is a SLAM (simultaneous localization and mapping) algorithm that allows a robot to create a map of its environment and to simultaneously localize itself within that map.
 It does this by using sensor data from laser rangefinders or cameras to generate a map and then using that map to determine its own location within the environment. <br>
 The Gmapping algorithm uses a filtering approach to map the environment and localize the robot.
 Specifically, it uses a particle filter to track the robot's pose (i.e., its position and orientation) over time.
 As the robot moves through the environment, it takes measurements with its sensors and updates the filter using these measurements.
 The filter maintains a distribution over the possible poses of the robot, and this distribution is updated at each time step based on the sensor measurements and the motion of the robot.
 By using a filtering approach, the Gmapping algorithm is able to handle uncertainty and noise in the sensor measurements, which is important for reliable operation in real-world environments.